 After a search that lasted more than a year, Indiana University Maurer School of Law has chosen a leading scholar of transnational law as its dean.

 Austen L. Parrish will become dean of the IU Maurer School of Law Jan.
-1, with the title James H. Rudy Professor of Law.
+1, and he will have the title James H. Rudy Professor of Law.
 His appointment is subject to confirmation by the IU Board of Trustees.

 IU Bloomington Provost and former IU Maurer dean Lauren Robel praised Parrish as an exciting leader who will inspire faculty, students, staff and alumni.